-- Set the truck's parking brakes and put the transmission in park or neutral - Engage the Power-Take-Off (PTO) or Clutch Pump and the hand controller using the "Control" switch in the switch panel.
+Engage the Power-Take-Off (PTO) or Clutch Pump and the hand controller using the "Control" switch in the switch panel.

 NEVER TRAVEL WITH THE POWER TAKE OFF CONTROL ENGAGED.
-This could result in damage to the PTO unit and the recovery vehicle's transmission.
-PTO/Transission Some combinations allow for the PTO to be operated during travel.
+This could result in damage to the PTO unit and the recovery transmission. vehicle's PTO/Transmission Some combinations allow for the PTO to be operated during travel.
 Consult your specific PTO Operators Manual.